martinschneider/justtestlah/src/site/markdown/index.md

 public class LoginPage extends BasePage<LoginPage>
 ```

 Ideally, the same Java object can represent a page for all platforms.
-This is the case when the only differences are the UI locators (as their keys are platform-independent; their platform-dependent values are only resolved at runtime).
+This is the case when the only differences are the UI locators (the locator keys are platform-independent; their platform-dependent values are only resolved at runtime).

 When the above approach is not sufficient, you can use different page object classes for different platforms.
 In this case, it can be useful to have a base class containing common methods and subclass it for any platform-specific changes.